 This low-sugar strawberry rhubarb jam recipe is balanced enough to devour straight from the jar with a spoon.
 But here are some other ways to dress it up:

-- Slather on multi-grain bread, sourdough, or gluten-free nut and seed bread
+- Slather it on multi-grain bread, sourdough, or gluten-free nut and seed bread

-- Layer into breakfast chia pudding, tahini chia pudding cups, or overnight oats
+- Layer it into tahini chia pudding cups

-- Dollop on gluten-free pancakes: sorghum buttermilk, grain-free almond flour poppyseed, or lemon ricotta or almond flour crepes
+- Dollop it on sorghum buttermilk pancakes, lemon ricotta pancakes, or almond flour crepes

-- Bake into crumble bars or linzer cookies
+- Bake it into crumble bars or gluten-free linzer cookies

-- Use it to top a cheesecake or cheesecake bars or tart
+- Use it to top a cheesecake or mascarpone tart

-- Gussy it up in a pavlova, Eton mess, or fools
+- Gussy it up in an Eton mess or fools

 And you can layer this tangy strawberry rhubarb compote with tahini chia pudding for "pbj" chia pudding vibes.
 Get the recipe here!